OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    Virtual disk with QSINIT apps and data is always mapped as drive 1:/B:

-   On FAT/FAT32 boot - boot partition is available as drive 0:/A: and you can modify it freely (edit config.sys, copy files in shell and so on...).
+   On FAT/FAT32/exFAT boot - boot partition is available as drive 0:/A: and you can modify it freely (edit text files, copy files in shell and so on...).

    On FSD boot drive 0:/A: is mapped to boot partition too, but only for per-sector  access,  because QSINIT does not support full HPFS/JFS reading.